 IMPORTANT APPOINTMENT INFORMATION

 Drop-in appointments are available daily for quick questions and emergency problem solving.
 Please keep in mind that drop-ins are limited to 15 minutes, so it is best to book an appointment for most of your counseling needs.

 Financial aid appeals, reinstatements, and full educational plans REQUIRE appointments.
 Please do not plan to drop in for any of these matters.

-EOPS, DSPS and CalWORKS students: please book your appointments with the department, as general counseling does not manage these schedules.
+EOPS, DSPS and CalWORKS students: please book your appointments with each department, as general counseling does not manage these programs’ schedules.
 For quick questions, you can always drop-in to see a general counselor, but it is best to meet with a counselor designated to your program.

 Please review the Steps to Success for detailed information on starting your educational path.
 After applying and receiving a student ID number (and applying for financial aid if applicable), you must first complete an assessment test in English and math before registering for COUNS-108 Introduction to college.

 This course will prepare you for college and help you with your educational planning and academic goals.
 You may contact the Counseling Center or Assessment Center for a test appointment or schedule online.

 Registering for COUNS-108 courses is done through InSite/WebAdvisor.
 It is a Pass/No Pass class taken for .3 units.
 It is highly recommended to take COUNS-108 before the semester you plan to register for classes.
 For example, if enrolling for Fall courses, you will need to apply for the Summer term in order to register for COUNS-108 during the Summer.
 Completing COUNS 108 early will also get you an earlier registration date for classes.